-In 2018 Malta introduced the concept of a notional interest deduction (NID) aimed at mitigating the differences in the tax treatment between equity and debt financing.
+In 2018 Malta introduced the concept of a notional interest deduction (NID).
 Before the introduction of these rules, debt financed entities could claim a tax deduction equivalent to the interest however no similar deduction was available for equity financed companies.
-NID entitles companies to claim a tax deduction equivalent to the notional interest calculated on its equity thus making equity financing on the same level playing field as debt financing for taxation purposes.
+The NID is optional and entitles companies to claim a tax deduction equivalent to the notional interest calculated on its equity thus making equity financing on the same level playing field as debt financing for taxation purposes.

-- NID is determined by multiplying the reference rate to the invested risk capital.
-The reference rate is the risk-free rate set by reference to the current yield to maturity on the Malta Government Stocks with a term of approximately 20 years plus a premium of 5%, and the invested risk capital of the undertaking is the share capital, share premium, retained earnings, and non-interest-bearing loans an any contributions made by the shareholder/s.
+NID is determined by multiplying the reference rate to the invested risk capital.
+The reference rate is the risk-free rate set by reference to the current yield to maturity on the Malta Government Stocks with a term of approximately 20 years plus a premium of 5%, and the invested risk capital of the undertaking is the share capital, share premium, positive retained earnings, non-interest-bearing loans and any other positive equity components.
 Any capital directly employed in the production of income which is exempt from tax does not fall part of the invested risk capital.

-One of the main advantages of NID is that the COMET may be reduced and eliminates the need for the shareholder to claim tax refunds.
+One of the main advantages of the NID is that the combined overall Malta effective tax (COMET) may be reduced and reduces the need for the shareholder/s to claim tax refunds.